Nuit Blanche — 1 and 2 October 2016

 This show brings together in the studio key players in the poetry "book chain": publishers, distributors, bookshops, institutions, and festivals.

-With André Chabin (Director of the Ent’revues association) and Magali Brazil (Director of the Maison de la Poésie in Nantes) and Benoit Peeters (Writer, theorist and filmmaker).
+With André Chabin (Director of the Ent’revues association) and Magali Brazil (Director of the Maison de la Poésie in Nantes) et Benoit Peeters (Writer, theorist and filmmaker).

 9 am – 10 am